RickyYCheng/Any-JSON/README.md

 - Transform3D
 - Projection

 As of Godot 4.5 this is almost every `Variant.Type` available in GDScript that aren't run-time exclusive (like `RID`).
-If new types are added to GDScript you can add your own handler by extending `A2JTypeHandler` & adding an instance of the handler to `A2J.type_handler`.
+If new types are added to GDScript you can add your own handler by extending `A2JTypeHandler` & adding an instance of the handler to `A2J.type_handlers`.

+**Note:** Most packed array types are converted to hexadecimal strings, so they will not be human readable.
+This might change in the future.

 Here are the types that will never be supported & their reasons:
 - Signal: signals are too complex due to all the moving parts & references.
 On top of that, there is no use case that comes to mind where saving this to disk would be useful.